Tantares/Resurfaced/Readme.md

 # Example Usage for Modders.
 How to apply the new shader-material to a part.

-Create a file to store your material for the part, for example `material.cfg` would look like this:
+Create a file to store your material for the part(s), for example `material.cfg` would look like this:
 ```
 SHABBY_MATERIAL_DEF
 {